The beach holiday that doubles as Europe’s best off-season foodie break

 Culatra, a 6km-long island, part of the of the Ria Formosa National Park with only a thousand residents, is home to renowned oyster farms.
 Only the descendants of fishing families can live on the island.
 The construction of new buildings is banned, and properties are leased and passed down through generations.

-Around 90% of oysters farmed – around seven tonnes per week – is sold to businesses, mostly in Paris, for around €20/£17 per oyster.
+Around 90 per cent of oysters farmed – around seven tonnes per week – is sold to businesses, mostly in Paris, for around €20/£17 per oyster.

 Alongside oysters, residents also sell clams and fish.
 I speak to a fisherwoman about life on the island.